nikitac25/data_eng/hw8/readme.md

-1. Execute sudo bash setup_kafka.sh
-P.S.
+1. Execute: bash all_in_1_test.sh to start the project P.S.
 Project is in development yet